-Figure 23: ACK Information field
+Figure 30: Poll ACK field

-Device Compressed Address: Bits 0 to 6 contain the short address of the device which transmitted the packet.
-The device with such address is to be acknowledged by this ACK information field.
+Device Compressed Address: Bits 0 to 6 contain the compressed address of the device, which transmitted the packet.
+The device with such address is to be acknowledged by this Poll ACK field.
 In the uplink transmission, these bits identify the device transmitting the current packet as the acknowledgment can be only for packets transmitted by the coordinator.

-Compressed Sequence Number: Bits 7 to 13 identify the sequence number of the packet which is being acknowledged.
+Compressed Sequence Number: Bits 7 to 13 identify the sequence number of the packet, which is being acknowledged.

 ACK: Bit 14 is set to '1' when a packet is being acknowledged with the current frame, and set to '0' otherwise.
 Bit 15 is set to '1' when the last Beacon frame reception is being acknowledged, and set to '0' otherwise.